deepcoder/ha-zha-query-tools/README.md

 # ha-zha-query-tools
 Python tools to get zigbee device info from Home Assistant ZHA

 You can run these python programs anywhere you can launch your browser to get to your Home Assistant server, not necessary to run on the server itself.
 Don't try to run them within HA, they will not run inside the HA python environment.
+These are python 3 programs.
+The python import files you will need to PIP3 install are found in the requirements.txt file in this repository.

 These programs retrieve the same data from the ZHA subsystem of HA as the ZHA network visualization page in HA, these programs just display the data in a different format and collect the data overtime into a SQLite database that you can query and see changes to your zigbee network and devices over time.